This story is part of State of Emergency, a Grist series exploring how climate disasters are impacting voting and politics.

 Some of the theories reflect some tiny facet of the truth.
 In his video, Jones cited a real government program from the 1960s called Project Stormfury as proof that the government had purposefully “seeded” the storm.
 The program, which explored the possibility of diminishing a hurricane’s strength by seeding it with silver iodide, ended in 1983.

 Conspiracies alleging that FEMA is both absent from disaster relief efforts and confiscating supplies also contain a shred of truth based on a pervasive misconception of the role the agency plays in disaster relief.
-Many people believe it descends on a location with cases of water and pallets of food and armies of people armed with shovels and flashlights immediately after a disaster.
+Many people believe it descends on a location with cases of water and pallets of food and armies of people with shovels and flashlights immediately after a disaster.
 But it is better described as a logistics coordination and check-writing organization.
-“You will never see someone in a FEMA jacket putting sandbags by a river bed,” Penta said.
+“You will never see someone in a FEMA jacket putting sandbags by a riverbed,” Penta said.
 “That is not their job.”

 One of its primary roles is to coordinate relief efforts and supply distribution with local and state officials and nonprofit agencies.
 FEMA typically discourages people from sending supplies or going into a disaster zone, not because it wants to keep aid from the people who need it, but because all those items and untrained volunteers simply get in the way and slow down relief efforts.
 That’s why states often echo FEMA’s calls to stay out of harm’s way and leave recovery efforts to those who know what they’re doing.

-“The State of North Carolina is advising everyone NOT to travel into the affected region,” the North Carolina Business Emergency Operations Center said in an email on Thursday.
+“The state of North Carolina is advising everyone NOT to travel into the affected region,” the North Carolina Business Emergency Operations Center said in an email on Thursday.
 “We have live communications and power cables on roadways providing essential resources to affected communities that must not be disturbed.
 We also have roadways uncleared.”

-The federal Department of Transportation has placed temporary flight restrictions over parts of the southeast to prevent amateur drone operators and others from impeding rescue efforts, providing further fodder for those who insist the federal government is conspiring to prevent Good Samaritans from helping people in need.
+The federal Department of Transportation has placed temporary flight restrictions over parts of the Southeast to prevent amateur drone operators and others from impeding rescue efforts, providing further fodder for those who insist the federal government is conspiring to prevent Good Samaritans from helping people in need.
 “Do not fly your drone near or around rescue and recovery efforts for Hurricane Helene,” the agency said in a post on X on Wednesday.
 “Interfering with emergency response operations impacts search and rescue operations on the ground.”

 Vice President Kamala Harris, alongside Georgia Senator Jon Ossoff, speaks after surveying the damage from Hurricane Helene in Augusta, Georgia, on October 2.
 Brendan Smialowski / AFP via Getty Images